ashleypatricks/react_app_github_user_finder/README.md

 Add your client secret and client id - both of which supplied by Github.

+Once you have added your credentials, make sure to uncomment the .env.local file inside of your .gitignore!

 ## Available Scripts

 In the project directory, you can run: